settylab/proseg-workflow/README.md

 # proseg-workflow
-Basic nextflow pipeline to run [Proseg](https://github.com/dcjones/proseg) on a single sample
+Basic nextflow pipeline to run [Proseg](https://github.com/dcjones/proseg) on a single sample.
+After Proseg segmentation, the output is converted into Xenium Explorer compatible format

 ## Configuration
 Pipeline parameters can be specified in `nextflow.config`